biancanev/csv-to-html-table/README.md

+# StockWatch

+Stockwatch is a free stock analysis webpage.
+It uses @derekeder's CSV to HTML table script as well as Morning Star data.

 # CSV to HTML Table

 Display any CSV file as a searchable, filterable, pretty HTML table.
 Done in 100% JavaScript.